SaiThejeshwar/programming-starter-kit/README.md

 - Nurture programming skills of undergrads in the fields of STEM.
 - Help trainee engineers to refresh their programming skills.

-Programming Starter Kit (PSK) helps undergrad students to start learning programming.
 The repo will be frequently updated with new things to learn.

 Enjoy programming!